AaltoSciComp/scicomp-docs/rse/index.rst

 Research Software Engineers (RSE) provide specialist support regarding software, computing, and data.
-As research becomes more digital and computer-dependent, the prerequisite knowledge grows larger and larger, creating a gap between those able to use the tools and those who struggle.
-The RSE program is designed to address this gap.
-We not only provide a service, but also teach researchers so they can be confident programmers and users of advanced IT tools, if that is their goal.
+As research becomes more digital and computer-dependent, the prerequisite knowledge grows larger and larger, and we exist to help you fill that gap.

+Instead of hiring your own intern, postdoc, etc. to struggle with certain issues, we can help instead.
 We consist of experienced researchers who have relied heavily on computing technology (programming, computing, data) for our academic work, and thus can seamlessly collaborate on research projects.
-Our current mission is to use what we have learned to ensure that everyone can succeed in advanced research, regardless of pre-existing skills.
+We can also do consultation and training.
+You will have more impact since your work is more reusable, open, and higher quality.

 .. _rse-history: https://www.software.ac.uk/blog/2016-08-17-not-so-brief-history-research-software-engineers-0

-As a **researcher**, the RSE service will allow you to focus on what you want, the science, increase your impact by making your research outputs more reusable, open, and higher quality.
-As a department, the RSE service will have an immense impact on your internal productivity.

-It's easy to request help, anywhere from an personal consultation, to group seminar and getting you on the right path, to work on a longer-term project.
-Read more below.
+Departments can join this program and make this service to its community as a basic service.
+Current member departments are CS, NBE, PHYS, and SCI overall.

 .. admonition:: Contact